 During 2021/22, the Assessor, via the Scottish Assessors' Association, made contributions to the consultations on the Decapitalisation Rates for the 2023 Revaluation, The Non-Domestic Rates (Coronavirus) (Scotland) Bill, Valuation Timetable (Scotland) Amendment Order, Valuation (Proposals Procedure) (Scotland) Regulations, Valuation Roll and Valuation Notice (Scotland) Order, and numerous other Regulations to allow the transfer of Council Tax and Non-Domestic appeals from local Valuation Appeal Committees to the Tribunals Service.
-A response was also made to the Public Sector Equality Duty review.
+A response was also made to the Public Sector Equality Duty review, the deadline for responses was extended until 14 April and the outcome of the review is awaited.